AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 Animals marked with `ModExtension_IsScavenger` can consume:

 * spoiled corpses
-* partially skeletonized corpses
+* skeletonized corpses

-Nutrition value is reduced compared to fresh corpses.
+Nutrition value of skeletonized corpses is reduced compared to fresh corpses.

 **Controlled by**